President Biden’s Announcement: A Step Towards Unity For Immigrant Families

 • Legal Stay: Eligible individuals are granted the legal right to remain in the United States while their application processes.

-• Work Authorization: They are permitted to apply for work permits, enabling them to financially support their families.
+• Work Authorization: They may be permitted to apply for work permits after the Parole in Place is approved, enabling them to financially support their families.

 • Path To Permanent Residency: The process of obtaining a green card is facilitated without necessitating their departure from the country.